 Victorian women artists’ works are often omitted from accounts of nineteenth-century art, leaving an incomplete and damaged picture of artistic developments.
 Women artists of the period remain largely misunderstood as incidental artists whose work is considered secondary to, and imitative of, their better-known male counterparts.
 Edward Burne-Jones’s painting The Mill (1870-1882, V&A) - on permanent display in the Ionides Room - depicts three women artists whose work has received next to no consideration.
-Three Graces will make the paintings, sculptures, textiles and costume designs of the artists depicted in The Mill - Marie Spartali Stillman, Maria Zambaco and Aglaia Coronio - visible to popular and critical audiences.
-It will provide a unique opportunity to engage with these women’s works both together and in relation to works by their male counterparts.
-It will demonstrate that Victorian women artists variously developed, critiqued and enabled that of male artists, and vice versa.
+Three Graces makes the paintings, sculptures, textiles and costume designs of the artists depicted in The Mill - Marie Spartali Stillman, Maria Zambaco and Aglaia Coronio - visible to popular and critical audiences.
+It provides a unique opportunity to engage with these women’s works both together and in relation to works by their male counterparts.
+It demonstrates that Victorian women artists variously developed, critiqued and enabled that of male artists, and vice versa.

-The Three Graces project will develop and deepen the mutually beneficial knowledge exchange partnership that has been in place between the University of York’s History of Art Department and the Victoria & Albert Museum since 2010.
+The Three Graces project has developed and deepened the mutually beneficial knowledge exchange partnership that has been in place between the University of York’s History of Art Department and the Victoria & Albert Museum since 2010.
 Both consolidating and extending the partnership between institutions by building on the existing scholar exchange programme.
-Dr. Tyreman’s project at the V&A brings into focus an under-studied, but crucial, field of the arts and humanities, fostered through teaching and research at University of York.
-Through a series of project-related events, her work will open up possibilities for involvement and enrichment at the V&A for a wider network of the York research community (including those in History of Art, Women’s Studies and Nineteenth-Century Studies) and for the wider public.
+Dr. Katie Tyreman Herrington’s project at the V&A brings into focus an under-studied, but crucial, field of the arts and humanities, fostered through teaching and research at University of York.
+Through a series of project-related events, her work has opened up possibilities for involvement and enrichment at the V&A for a wider network of the York research community (including those in History of Art, Women’s Studies and Nineteenth-Century Studies) and for the wider public.